Ed Martin (Missouri politician): Early life and education

-Ed Martin grew up in the Whitehouse Station section of Readington Township, New Jersey, the middle of three children of a lawyer father and nurse mother.
-Following his graduation from St. Peter's Preparatory School, Martin attended the College of the Holy Cross, majoring in English.
-While at Holy Cross he was awarded a Thomas J. Watson Fellowship to study water purification in Indonesia for a year.
-Leaving Indonesia, Martin next attended Pontifical Gregorian University in Rome, Italy, on a Rotary International scholarship, earning another bachelor's degree.
-While in Rome, he decided to attend law school and was accepted to Saint Louis University School of Law.
+Martin was born in New York City and grew up in the Whitehouse Station section of Readington Township, New Jersey, the middle of three children of a lawyer father and nurse mother.
+Following his graduation from St. Peter's Preparatory School, Martin graduated from the College of the Holy Cross in Worcester, Massachusetts, where he majored in English.
+While at Holy Cross he was awarded a Thomas J. Watson Fellowship to study water purification in Indonesia for a year and earned a diploma in Indonesian studies from the University of Washington during a study abroad his senior year.
+Leaving Indonesia, Martin next attended Pontifical Gregorian University in Rome, Italy, on a Rotary International scholarship, earning a Bachelor of Philosophy (B.Phil.).

+While in Rome, Martin decided to attend law school and was accepted to Saint Louis University School of Law.
 While at law school, Martin attended a Thanksgiving dinner with Pope John Paul II in 1997.
 Martin received an invitation to the dinner because he served as the sole youth representative expert of the Synod of the Bishops on the Americas.
+He studied health-care ethics, obtaining a Juris Doctor degree and a master's.

-Following graduation, Martin worked first as director of the Human Rights Office for the Archdiocese of St. Louis.
+After law school, Martin worked first as director of the Human Rights Office for the Archdiocese of St. Louis.